bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic 1-variable predictor when the original function probability transition has the constant structure.
+Generic 1-variable predictor when the original function probability and upto 1-dimensioned its status variable is ordered as R manner.
+So if there's 3 or more dimension subgroups on the original function, this fails, and some sample of the case is s.t. large markov with some block diagonal matrix generated series.

 There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.